 - Be a positive impact in the STEM careers of Wellesley McNair Scholars

 - An opportunity to participate in a scholars program that can support the diversity mission of many faculty research grants

 A Brief Bio: Kid with Big Dreams

-Born on October 21, 1950, Ronald McNair worked hard throughout his junior high school days inspired by his family and a teacher who saw his scientific potential.
-H graduated in 1971 with a Bachelors of Science in Physics from North Caroline A&T State University (Greensboro).
-He attended Massachusetts Institute of Technology and at age 26 he earned his Ph.D. in laser physics.
-He was given an honorary doctorate of Science from Morris College in 1980 and honorary doctorate of science from University of South Carolina in 1984.
+Born on October 21, 1950, Ronald E. McNair worked hard throughout his high school days inspired by his family and a teacher who saw his scientific potential.
+He graduated in 1971 with a Bachelors of Science in Physics from North Carolina A&T State University (Greensboro).
+He attended Massachusetts Institute of Technology and at age 26 he earned a Ph.D. in Laser Physics.
+He was given an honorary doctorate of science from Morris College in 1980 and honorary doctorate of science from University of South Carolina in 1984.

 Dr. Ronald E. McNair distinguished himself as a Presidential Scholar, a Ford Foundation Fellow, a National Fellowship Fund Fellow, and a NATO Fellow.
 His first space shuttle mission launched successfully from the Kennedy Space Center on February 3, 1984.
 Dr. Ronald E. McNair was the second African American to fly in space.